roman-milk/roman-milk.github.io/a-weird-one.md

  I was in deep shit and I knew it and I was frantically trying to scramble away from him and get up.
 I managed to get to my knees and I saw his foot draw back prior to another kick when suddenly he fell to the floor and I saw Andrea standing there with a table lamp in her hands.
 She put the lamp down and ran over to the closet and I got to my feet and reached for my clothes.

  "Forget your clothes" she said a she tossed me a handful of ties.
 "Tie him up with those."
-Report_Story #1